BrandonEMiller/DriveTime/README.md

 pickadate.js is a great tool for users to input dates and times.
 Find more at http://amsul.ca/pickadate.js/

 FullCalendar provides a great calendar vizualization for application.
 Find more at http://arshaw.com/fullcalendar/

+Future goals for this project include:
+  - Creating user log in and user based save data for events.
+  - Integration with Google Calendar
+  - Drive Time estimates to be affected by typical travel patterns for the times requested.
+  - Respoonsive Design